snowdenrise/snowdenrise.github.io/README.md

 - 🤝 I’m looking for help with **My Data Analyst Career**

-- 👨‍💻 All of my projects are available at [snowdenrise](snowdenrise)
+- 👨‍💻 All of my projects are available at [https://github.com/snowdenrise](🔗 https://github.com/snowdenrise)

 - 📝 I regularly read articles about [New technologies and Data](New technologies and Data)